Cantharellus: Similar species

+The false chanterelle (Hygrophoropsis aurantiaca) has finer, more orange gills and a darker cap.
+It is sometimes regarded as poisonous.

+The very similar jack-o'-lantern mushroom (Omphalotus olearius) and its sister species (Omphalotus olivascens) are very poisonous, though not lethal.
+They have true gills (unlike chanterelles) which are thinner, have distinct crowns, and generally do not reach up to the edge.
+Additionally, the jack-o-lantern mushroom is bioluminescent and grows on wood – possibly buried – whereas Cantharellus species grow on the ground.

+Species in the genera Craterellus, Gomphus, and Polyozellus may also look like chanterelles.

 Taxonomy

 The genus Cantharellus is large and has a complex taxonomic history.
 Index Fungorum lists over 500 scientific names that have been applied to the genus, although the number of currently valid names is less than 100.
 In addition to synonymy, many species have been moved into other genera such as Afrocantharellus, Arrhenia, Craterellus, Gomphus, Hygrophoropsis, and Pseudocraterellus.
 Molecular phylogenetic analyses are providing new information about relationships between chanterelle populations.
-The following are just a few examples of chanterelle species:

-Habitat
+The genus has been divided into eight subgenera Afrocantharellus Eyssart. & Buyck, Cantharellus Adans. ex Fr., Cinnabarinus Buyck & V. Hofst., Magni T. Cao & H.S.
+Yuan, Parvocantharellus Eyssart. & Buyck, Pseudocantharellus Eyssart. & Buyck, and Rubrini Eyssart. & Buyck.

+Selected species

+Etymology

+The name comes from the Greek κάνθαρος, kantharos 'tankard, cup'.

+Distribution and habitat

 Cantharellus species are found throughout the world in association with mycorrhizal host plants, including Africa, Europe, Asia, North America, South America, and Australia.

+Ecology

 Chanterelles are associated with either conifers or hardwood trees, depending on species.
 They are often found with oaks in California, Texas. and Mexico.
 In Scotland, chanterelles grow in mixed forests of silver birch and Scots pine, especially when the forest has plenty of moist, mossy undergrowth.
 In Fife they are common under beech.
 They are usually (but not always) found in the same places as wild blueberries.
 In Spain they associate with sweet chestnut.
-A walk in the woods after rain should prove fruitful from late July through the Autumn.
-In the coastal forests of Washington and British Columbia, they are often found in damp, mossy riparian zones in the vicinity of Western hemlock trees.
+They are abundant after from late July through autumn.
+In the coastal forests of Washington and British Columbia, they are often found in damp, mossy riparian zones in the vicinity of western hemlock.